High School Workshops

 Who Can Participate?

 Students who have completed two or more years of their high school education and have an interest in architecture, landscape architecture or interior design are encouraged to apply.
 You do not need courses in art or drafting in order to participate.
 Applicants will be selected on the basis of a review of materials submitted with the application procedure.
 We have reserved space for 36 students in the Career Explorations and the Western Nebraska High School workshop and 15 in the Discover Landscape Architecture workshop.

 How Much Will It Cost?

 The fee for the workshop is $585 per participant for either the Career Explorations or Discover Landscape Architecture workshop.
 The Western Nebraska High School workshop is $365.
 This includes studio supplies, program fees, meals and lodging.
 Students participating in this residential program are supervised overnight while in the residence hall by College of Architecture staff.
 Students in the Lincoln based workshops will be staying in a dorm on the UNL City campus and the North Platte based camp, students and staff will be housed in the Mid-Plains Community College residence hall.

 How Do I Apply?

-Each applicant must completely fill out the application form and provide two recommendations on the provided form from persons (other than family members) familiar with the applicant’s academic and creative ability.
+Each applicant must completely fill out this online form and include reference information from persons (other than family members) familiar with the applicant’s academic and creative ability.
 In addition, each applicant is to submit a 500 word essay which describes why you are interested in design and why you wish to attend the workshop.
 Please be specific.

 All application materials for the Career Explorations or Discover Landscape Architecture workshops must be submitted to the College of Architecture office on or before April 18, 2016.
 Those who are accepted must confirm attendance by submitting the $585 fee on or before May 9th.
 Those students not confirming by the deadline will be replaced by an alternate applicant.